khalid-hussain/shaheen/chap19.md

 Dawood's writings on them.
 On Bashir's cue, the soldiers picked up Abu Dawood and lay him on the bed.

-After frisking him, Bashir Bin Hassan recovered a small silver box from his pocket.
+After frisking him, Bashir bin Hassan recovered a small silver box from his pocket.
 After opening and taking a look inside it, he said, "He has taken that poison whose antidote is not known to this day."